beckybeauchamp1/Sample-Teach/readme.md

 Finally, on your browser, you should be able to send messages that appear on your application's webpage!
 That's it for the code along, feel free to expand on this application and look up additional methods through the documentation.

-##Recap

-In Summary, we have a lot of resources available as developers to send data over the web asynchronously when creating a real time web application, such as Ajax and WebSockets.
+##Summary

+- Web Sockets allow for an open connection that persists between the client and server

+- Socket.io is a Node.js module based on WebSockets that allows users to communicate continuously, in real time, with the server when the page is loaded.

+- The server and the client communicate by sending each other events through socket.emit() )and listening to the events with socket.on() methods

-Other solutions worth looking into are Firebase, SailsJS, SocketStream, Meteor Framework built on top of Node.js, and many others.
-As we continue to build more applications that rely on real-time data, it appears WebSockets could be a useful resource in helping us accomplish our domain.
+- As we continue to build more applications that rely on real-time data, it appears WebSockets could be a useful resource or nonetheless, hopefully provoke thought into possible ways of trying to achieve a real time application experience for our users.

 ##Additional Resources

+Other solutions worth looking into include Firebase, SocketStream, Meteor, Pusher, etc....

 http://www.leggetter.co.uk/2013/12/09/choosing-realtime-web-app-tech-stack.html